RWTH-HPC/sx-aurora-offloading/docs/internal/doxygen/Classes/classTargetCode.md

 )
 ```

 Generate target code from all fragments and system headers added to this collection.

+**Parameters**:

+  * **Out** Out stream

+Generate target code.

+Generates the actual target code

 ### function getCodeFragmentsBegin